lobstrio/shadow-useragent/README.md

 * Elegant @property Methods
 * Community-Based Package

-Shadow UserAgent supports Python 2.7 & 3.4–3.7, and runs great on PyPy.
+`shadow-useragent` supports Python 2.7 & 3.4–3.7, and runs great on PyPy.

 Installation
 ------------

-To install Shadow UserAgent, simply use pipenv (or pip, of course):
+To install `shadow-useragent`, simply use pipenv (or pip, of course):

 ```shell
 $ pip install shadow-useragent